JoshCheek/mountain_berry_fields/Readme.md

 * contexts should be lazy (can define context after a block that uses it)
 * should be able to pass options to the initializer
 * enable the test strategy to decide what should be returned
-* support for multiple input files
+* support for multiple input files to the binary
 * FLAGS:
 * * -o set up input files so they don't need a .mountain_berry_fields in their name (output filename is provided, so input filename needs no naming conventions)
 * * -s list all known test strategies